 You’ve heard about the exciting career opportunity in the healthcare industry, but you don’t exactly picture yourself as a nurse.
 It’s important to know that not all healthcare careers involve direct patient care.
 There are in-demand opportunities in the field that allow you to work behind-the-scenes while still having a positive impact on people’s health.

 Becoming a medical lab tech (MLT) is one of those opportunities.
-The bright future of this field is indicated by the 18 percent projected increase in jobs through 2024, according to the Bureau of Labor Statistics (BLS).
-This is more than twice the average rate for all occupations.
+The bright future of this field is indicated by the 13 percent projected increase in jobs through 2026, according to the Bureau of Labor Statistics (BLS).
+This is nearly twice the average rate for all occupations.

 That stat alone should pique your interest about this career.
 But it’s not enough to make up your mind.
 Before choosing to pursue this profession, you need to be able to answer the following question: What does a medical lab tech do?